 During the summer months, the department employs ten to twenty part-time public safety officers to help operate the parking lots at Dock Square and Cape Porpoise pier.
-They also patrol Goose Rocks Beach, and have been called on frequently to mediate disputes over the use of privately owned sections of the beach.
+They also patrol Goose Rocks Beach, and have been called on frequently to mediate disputes over the use of the beach.